 TSID minimises fragmentation, blast over-pressure and acoustic pollution by initiating rapid combustion of the munitions filling.

 TSID units are designed to fit common ammunition profiles to ensure intimate contact but can be further contoured by the user where required.
-They are initiated using either LTT or a protechnic torch, which is inserted into the igniter recess by the user.
+TSID is initiated using the Thermite Initiated Starter (TIS).

 The video above shows the DISARMCO Thermal Shock Induced Deflagrator (TSID) being used by MAG Vietnam on a Mark 82 (Mk 82) 500 pounds (227kg) low-drag general-purpose bomb.
 The Thermal Shock Induced Deflagrators (TSID) are designed to neutralise High Explosive (HE) filled munitions.
 Rapid transfer of heat causes deflagration of the explosive in the target leading to gas over pressure that bursts the casing without a high order.
 The video shows a successful low order of the Mark 82 bomb.